5 Mobile Testing Challenges and Solutions

 One ought to create a proper sampling of effective mobile device availability which appropriately covers the larger segment of the variety needed.
 You are required to have this lab to ensure that you have not simply tested your app on an emulator or simulator but on the actual real device.

-Also, you have catered well to the variability of OS, device type, fragmentation, screen, memory and other factors that can impact your application functioning on the mobile device.
+Also, you have catered well to the variability of OS, device type, fragmentation, screen, memory, and other factors that can impact your application functioning on the mobile device.

 #2) The Right Testing Solution

 So what exactly are you looking for in the mobile testing solution?
-An IDE so that scripting is reduced, a keyword-driven approach so that even manual testers can effectively use it, integration with a mobile cloud to help you overcome device challenges, a tool which helps you identify objects both based on property and on an image as well.
+An IDE so that scripting is reduced, a keyword-driven approach so that even manual testers can effectively use it, integration with a mobile cloud to help you overcome device challenges, a tool that helps you identify objects both based on property and on an image as well.

 Many solutions are available in the market- Robotium, Appium, Calabash from open source, and in commercial – eggplant, perfecto, etc.

-Below given is a comparison table, taken from an informative blog, to help you understand the features available with tools-
+Below is a comparison table, taken from an informative blog, to help you understand the features available with tools-

-Table 1 – Mobile Test Automation solutions comparison
+Table 1 – Mobile Test Automation Solutions Comparison

 Conclusion